rachelando/scaffolding/source/7-colour-contrast.rst

     :Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1;

     ...

-From the two excerpts, please answer the following questions:

 .. raw:: html